clarktrimble/sabot/README.md

 After positional, any additional parameters are interpreted as key-value pairs to be included in the message.
 The approach works well in practice and logging statements can contribute to more readable code!

+[slog](https://go.dev/blog/slog) is now a thing in the standard library!
+Cool to see the same signature for lgr.Info here as [lgr.InfoContext](https://pkg.go.dev/log/slog#Logger.InfoContext).
+After a quick read-thru, I'm left with the impression that sabot and slog, while sharing an approach to structured input, are differently focused. sabot aims to implement a small interface, simply. slog, as part of the stdlib, has a lot more water to carry.
+Notably, sabot accumulates key-values via context, where slog duplicates the log object.
+(Contextual logging seems to be left as an exercise for a handler in slog.)
+I'm curious to:
+ - compare contextual logging vs logger duplication
+ - try implementing an slog handler using sabot
+ - try the slog's json handler in sabot

 ## Virtues of Contextual Logging

 It's nice to use context for .. ah, the context of the log message.
 For example, if: